misskonstruction/misskonstruction.github.io/Readme.txt

-<p>Thanks for your interest in my code!
-I keep an online resume/portfolio as up to date as possible.</p>
+Thanks for your interest in my code!
+I keep an online resume/portfolio as up to date as possible.

 View this page live: https://misskonstruction.github.io/